Skilled Trades

 | Auto Electrician | R12,000–R28,000/mo | R20,000–R50,000+/mo |

 Welders and boilermakers serve mining, manufacturing, construction, and agriculture.
-South Africa's mining sector alone employs tens of thousands of welders, and the rates for specialised welding (coded welding, TIG, underwater) are premium.
+SA's mining sector alone employs tens of thousands of welders, and if you've got specialised certifications (coded welding, TIG, underwater) — those rates are premium.

-Refrigeration and HVAC technicians install and maintain air conditioning, cold rooms, and refrigeration — critical for hospitality, retail, agriculture, and food processing.
-With climate change pushing temperatures up, demand for HVAC is growing.
+HVAC technicians install and maintain air conditioning, cold rooms, and refrigeration.
+With climate change pushing temperatures up and every office wanting AC, this trade is only growing.

 How to Get Qualified

-Learnership or apprenticeship (3–4 years): You work for a company while studying theoretical components.
-You earn a stipend (typically R3,000–R8,000/month during training).
-The company provides practical experience, and you attend a TVET college or training centre for theory.
+Learnership or apprenticeship (3–4 years) — you work for a company while studying the theory.
+You earn a stipend (typically R3,000–R8,000/month during training — not lekker, but it's money while you learn).
+The company gives you practical experience, and you attend a TVET college for the book stuff.

-Registration with a professional body (where applicable): Electricians must register with the Department of Employment and Labour and can register as an installation electrician with the Electrical Contractors Association (ECA).
-Plumbers must register with PIRB (Plumbing Industry Registration Board).
+Registration — electricians register with the Department of Employment and Labour and can join the ECA (Electrical Contractors Association).
+Plumbers register with PIRB (Plumbing Industry Registration Board).

 TVET Colleges